ronikobrosly/ronikobrosly/README.md

 [Check out my personal webpage here](https://ronikobrosly.github.io).

+I'm also the creator of [`Data Compass AI`](https://datacompass.ai), a free web app aiming to make data maturity across companies transparent.

 I'm the a Director of the Data Science at Capital One and based out of Silver Spring, Maryland.
 I'm also the creator and maintainer of the open-source python package [`causal-curve`](https://github.com/ronikobrosly/causal-curve), which offers a collection of tools to perform causal inference analysis.

 Feel free to drop me a message ✉️: [roni.kobrosly@gmail.com](mailto:roni.kobrosly@gmail.com)